 Under the First Amendment to the United States Constitution, a citizen has the right to be free from governmental action taken to retaliate against the citizen’s exercise of First Amendment rights or to deter the citizen from exercising those rights in the future.
 Sloman v.
 Tadlock, 21 F.3d 1462, 1469-70 (9th Cir.
-1994).
+1994); see also Hartzell v.
+Marana Unified Sch.
+Dist., 130 F.4th 722, 737 (9th Cir.
+2025) (concluding that a policy that allowed “the District to prohibit speech that it finds ‘offensive or inappropriate’” violated the “bedrock principle underlying the First Amendment . . . that the government may not prohibit the expression of an idea simply because society finds the idea itself offensive or disagreeable”) (citation omitted).
 “Although officials may constitutionally impose time, place, and manner restrictions on political expression carried out on sidewalks and median strips, they may not ‘discriminate in the regulation of expression on the basis of content of that expression.’
 ‘State action designed to retaliate against, and chill political expression strikes at the very heart of the First Amendment.’”
 Id. at 1469 (citations omitted).

-However, “members of the public do not have a constitutional right to force the government to listen to their views...[a]nd the First Amendment does not compel the government to respond to speech directed toward it (citations omitted).”
+However, “members of the public do not have a constitutional right to force the government to listen to their views . . . [a]nd the First Amendment does not compel the government to respond to speech directed toward it.”
 L.F. v.
-Lake Washington School District #414, 947 F.3d 621, 626 (9th Cir.
+Lake Washington School Dist. #414, 947 F.3d 621, 626 (9th Cir.
 2020) (citing Minn.
 State Bd. for Cmty.
 Colleges v.
 Knight, 465 U.S. 271, 283 (1984); Smith v.
 Ark.
 State Highway Emps., Local 1315, 441 U.S. 463, 465 (1979) (per curiam)).

-“A plaintiff may bring a Section 1983 claim alleging that public officials, acting in their official capacity, took action with the intent to retaliate against, obstruct, or chill the plaintiff’s First Amendment rights.”
+“A plaintiff may bring a [§] 1983 claim alleging that public officials, acting in their official capacity, took action with the intent to retaliate against, obstruct, or chill the plaintiff’s First Amendment rights.”
 Ariz.
 Students’ Ass’n v.
 Ariz.
 Bd. of Regents, 824 F.3d 858, 867 (9th Cir.
 2016).
 In Matsumoto v.
 Labrador, 122 F.4th 787, 802 (9th Cir.
 2024), the court held that a pre-enforcement action brought by abortion rights advocacy organizations against the Idaho attorney general fell within an exception to Ex parte Young for the state’s Eleventh Amendment immunity, which allows “actions for prospective declaratory or injunctive relief against state officers in their official capacities” provided that the officer has “some connection with the enforcement of the act.”
 The attorney general had “some connection” to the enforcement because the statute specifically granted authority to the attorney general to prosecute “abortion trafficking.”
 Id.
 “To bring a First Amendment retaliation claim, the plaintiff must allege that (1) it engaged in constitutionally protected activity; (2) the defendant’s actions would ‘chill a person of ordinary firmness’ from continuing to engage in the protected activity; and (3) the protected activity was a substantial or motivating factor in the defendant’s conduct—i.e., that there was a nexus between the defendant’s actions and an intent to chill speech.”
 Ariz.
-Students’ Ass’n, 824 F.3d at 867.; Sanderlin v.
+Students’ Ass’n, 824 F.3d at 867; Sanderlin v.
 Dwyer, 116 F.4th 905, 910-11 (9th Cir.
 2024); Koala v.
 Khosla, 931 F.3d 887, 905 (9th Cir.
 2019).